Ferdinand Lassalle: Final months and death

 The duel took place on the morning of 28 August 1864, in Carouge, a suburb of Geneva.
 Lassalle had little pistol practice, while Rakowitza, though not a marksman, had spent the previous afternoon in intensive training.
 Rakowitza fired first and hit Lassalle in the abdomen.
 Lassalle's return shot missed.
 Lassalle lingered for three days, heavily drugged with opium, and died on the morning of 31 August 1864, at the age of 39.

 Lassalle's death caused a sensation.
 The ADAV, suddenly deprived of its founder and leader, fell into a period of "violent dissension over policy, organisation, and leadership" that almost led to its disintegration.
 His body was embalmed and taken by Countess Hatzfeldt in a solemn procession down the Rhine, where vast crowds of workers mourned him.
 He was eventually buried in the Jewish Cemetery in Breslau.
 Countess Hatzfeldt devoted the rest of her life (until her death in 1881) to defending Lassalle's memory and fostering his cult within and outside the ADAV.
 Helene von Dönniges married Yanko von Rakowitza, who died a few months later; she subsequently had two more husbands and a stage career, eventually committing suicide.

+Views

+Homosexuality

+Lassalle defended a homosexual member of his party, Johann Baptista von Schweitzer, who was attacked merely because of his sexual orientation.
+Marx and Engels wrote about Schweitzer in a pejorative manner and made jokes about his homosexuality, and members of the ADAV refused to let him speak.
+Lassalle on the other hand defended Schweitzer against such attacks:

+Such behavior against a man of your character and your intelligence only proves how confused and narrow-minded the political ideas of our people still are.
+I, for my part at least, whatever the members of our Association may say, will never hide the fact that I have the highest respect for you and set the highest value on yours, and I therefore leave it to you to show this letter to whomever you wish.

+Lassalle also responded by walking with Schweitzer, arm in arm, through Frankfurt.
+He reminded his contemporaries that in Ancient Greece homosexuality was socially acceptable: "However incomprehensible such unnatural tastes appear to us, the tendency of which Dr. von Schweitzer is accused was the general rule among the ancient Greeks, their statesmen and their philosophers.
+Ancient Greece saw nothing wrong in it, and I consider the great Greek philosophers and the Greek people knew the meaning of morality."